About lucid dreaming

 A lucid dream is a dream where the dreamer knows they’re dreaming, usually triggered by an ‘aha’ moment: ‘This is a dream!’
 It’s a paradox: you’re unconscious and conscious at the same time!

-Because of this paradox, lucid dreaming was not accepted by the scientific community until relatively recently (1975) but now it is gaining more and more popularity among phycologists, sports phycologists, hypnotherapists and other health professionals.
+Because of this paradox, lucid dreaming was not accepted by the scientific community until relatively recently (late 1970s) but now it is gaining more and more popularity among psychologists, sports psychologists, hypnotherapists and other health professionals.

 Many people have had at least one spontaneous lucid dream in their lifetime but did you know that lucid dreaming can be learned?
 Once you learn the techniques for enhancing your chances of becoming lucid within the dream state, you can then use the lucid dream to bring about a variety of benefits, including: